Stable Object Placement Planning From Contact Point Robustness: Related Work

-In general, the assembly task planning problem has been shown to be NP-Complete \cite{kavraki_complexity_1993}, which explains why task and motion planning methods \cite{toussaint_logic-geometric_2015} have only been applied to small-scale problem instances.
+In general, the assembly task planning problem has been shown to be NP-complete \cite{kavraki_complexity_1993}, which explains why task and motion planning methods \cite{toussaint_logic-geometric_2015} have only been applied to small-scale problem instances.
 Learning-based methods that do not resort to handcrafted heuristics have been proposed for assembly planning \cite{xu_regression_2019, zhu_hierarchical_2020} but also struggle to generalize across tasks \cite{jiang_learning_2012}.
-While most object planning algorithms ignore the inertial parameters of the objects, \cite{haustein_object_2019} make use of the centre of mass of the object being placed but is limited to isolated placements on horizontal surfaces.
+While most object planning algorithms ignore the inertial parameters of the objects, the work in \cite{haustein_object_2019} make use of the centre of mass of the object being placed but is limited to isolated placements on fixed horizontal surfaces.
+Through our experiments, we show examples where this common approach may produce unstable placements.
 As an attempt at a more general object placement planning algorithm, physics simulators have been integrated into planning algorithms \cite{lee_object_2023} but are prohibitively slow to generate valid plans, even for small-scale problems.
-In contrast, this work proposes a general method derived from first principles that avoids the overhead of dynamics simulators to better scale to large problems.
+In contrast, this work proposes a general method derived from first principles that avoids the overhead of dynamics simulators to better scale to larger problems.

+Planning stable placements not only requires determining reaction forces but also the set of contact points forming the interfaces between objects, which is a complex task in general.
+Hence, previous works have simplified the problem by limiting the shape of the objects to rectangular workpieces \cite{chen_planning_2021, motoda_2022_shelf}, or by segmenting the scene into simple shapes like cylinders and cuboids \cite{kartmann_2018_extraction}.
+In contrast, our method can handle any shape described by a triangular mesh, with the placement planning time growing sub-quadratically with the number of vertices.

+\revv{In this work, we tackle the planning aspects of the inertia-aware object placement planning problem.} \revv{However, a complete system would also include a perception pipeline to identify the properties of unknown objects.} \revv{Particularly relevant to placement planning in static conditions, the shape and inertial parameters of a manipulated object are accurately identified in \cite{nadeau_sum_2023} with a commonly available force-torque sensor.} \revv{Moreover, the approach in \cite{sundaralingam_2021_hand} uses tactile sensors to estimate the inertial parameters and the friction of manipulated objects, which could enable our method to deal with unknown objects.}